Commander Leopold McClintock tours Beechey Island in 1854 and creates the first photographic record of the Canadian Arctic

 Inglefield took a photographic record of a later resupply mission, in mid-1854, which saw HMS Phoenix (right) again leading a storeship, HMS Diligence, to resupply the Belcher expedition (1852-1854) looking for Franklin.
 They were photographed at Godhavn, (Qeqertarsuaq) Disko Island, Greenland.
 Diligence was a similar barque to Breadalbane, of earlier vintage.
 It appears that Diligence had been upgraded with partially reinforced ice channels under the fore, main and mizzen chains.
 Credit: Captain Edward Augustus Inglefield, Public domain, via Wikimedia Commons.

-The ships arrived near Beechey Island off the Southwest coast of Devon Island, 8 August.
+The ships arrived near Beechey Island off the southwest coast of Devon Island, 8 August.
 Beechey already had a special significance, as the spot where the Franklin crews had spent their first winter of 1845-46, onboard their frozen-in ships.
 It was now being used as a staging base for the Belcher expedition ships, with HMS North Star depot ship victualling the widely-dispersed search ships.
 For the isolated Royal Navy crews confined to Beechey for many months, Breadalbane and Phoenix’s arrival was a joyous time.
 News of home, new faces, and new supplies boosted spirits.
 Breadalbane’s goods were sustaining the largest of the Franklin searches.

 Beechey is an island of lost explorers, graves, monuments, shipwrecks, and house wrecks made from shipwrecks.
 These are the ruins of Northumberland House, constructed in 1852-53 under the direction of HMS North Star‘s Captain, Cmdr.
 W.J.S.
 Pullen.
 It was provisioned with supplies in case Franklin’s crews or others returned.
 The mast of a whaling ship (still standing in the 1980s), whose timbers also wound up incorporated into the house, can just be seen on the beach, with a view out to Cape Riley, Devon Island, across Erebus and Terror Bay.
 Credit: Ansgar Walk, CC BY-SA 3.0 , via Wikimedia Commons